m4thpro/m4thpro.github.io/_games/quarder.md

 are in order, or in reverse order.

-If the presented permutation were 5709134682, you could win by clicking on 0, then 1, then 3, and finally 4.
+If the presented permutation were 5709134682, you could win by clicking on 0, then 1, then 3, and finally 4 since those are four digits appearing *in order* within 5709134682.
 At that point, you will be presented with another puzzle.
+You can also win by choosing four digits in *reverse* order.

 # Is it always possible to win?